matpalm/mislabelled-training-data/README.md

-just out of interest we can check the "accuracy" of this model using <a>perf</a>. given the hack we're doing of testing against the training data it's not really an accuracy, more of an "agreement" with the original data. cat data.vw | cut -d' ' -f1 > labels.actual cat predictions | cut -d' ' -f1 > labels.predicted perf -ACC -files labels.{actual,predicted} -t 0.5 | awk '{print $2}'
+just out of interest we can check the "accuracy" of this model using <a>perf</a>. given the hack we're doing of testing against the training data it's not really an accuracy, more of an "agreement" with the original data.

+ cat data.vw | cut -d' ' -f1 > labels.actual
+ cat predictions | cut -d' ' -f1 > labels.predicted
+ perf -ACC -files labels.{actual,predicted} -t 0.5 | awk '{print $2}'

-training the model from scratch (since it involves a shuffle) x10 times gives
+we can do all this; training the model from scratch (since it involves a shuffle) x10 times giving

 > summary(d$V1)
    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.